Domiii/NoGap/README.md

 TODO: Sample not done yet...

 ### New Concepts
+  * First, set `lazyLoad` to `1` in the config
-  * `this.Tools.requestClientComponents(names, callback);`
+  * Then, call `this.Tools.requestClientComponents(names, callback);` to lazily load components from `Host` or from `Client`

 ## [Simple Sample App](https://github.com/Domiii/NoGap/tree/master/samples/sample_app)

 This App shows how to start building a real application with NoGap.
 It uses `Angular`, `Boostrap` and `Font-Awesome` to do some real client-side rendering.
-Important to note: None of these are required.
+IMPORTANT: None of these libraries are required.
 You can build your frontend and backend any way you want.

-<a name="component_skeleton"></a>Component Skeleton
+<a name="component_skeleton"></a>Component Structure
 =============

+NOTE: The following is a rough explanation of many of NoGap's features.
+You are recommended to compare the explanation to their actual implementation in the [Simple Sample App](https://github.com/Domiii/NoGap/tree/master/samples/sample_app) to better understand them.

+# `Host`
+Every component has two endpoint definitions, called `Host` and `Client`.
+A `Host` can have multiple `Client`s, but each `Client` can only have one `Host` (as of now), making `Host` slightly more complex than `Client`. `Host` has two places for code, data and other definitions, which we call `Shared`.
+The "shared object" of a component exists only once.
+It is what is returned if you `require` the component file, and you can access it through the `Shared` set which is the second argument of every `Host`'s component definition.

+Every client that connects to the server, gets its own set of instances of every active component.
+On the `Host` side, these are defined as the merged result of all members of `Private` and `Public` which we call instance members.
+These instance members are accessible through `this.Instance`.
+There are several different ways of accessing client instances, e.g. by declaring `onNewClient` or `onClientBootstrap` members inside `Private`.

+# `Client`
+The set of all `Client` endpoint definition is automatically sent to the client and installed, as soon a client connects.
+If you want to load components dynamically (or lazily), during certain events, you need to set the `lazyLoad` config parameter to `true` or `1`.
+On the client side, `this.Shared` and `this.Instance` refer to the same object, and `Private` and `Public` are both merged into the `Client` definition itself.

+# `Base`
+Everything from the `Base` definition is merged into both, `Host` and `Client`.
+Since `Host` and `Client` operate slightly different, certain naming decisions had to be made seemingly in favor of one over the other.
+E.g. the `Shared` concept does not exist on client side (because a `Client` only contains a single instance of all components), so there, it simply is the same as `Instance`.

+Inside `Base` members, you can call `this.someMethod` if `someMethod` is not declared in `Base`, but is also declared in `Host` as well as `Client`, thereby supporting polymorphism: You can easily have shared code call endpoint-specific code and vice versa.

+# Component Skeleton
  * In addition to structure, a component can have a lot of `optional methods` that will be called during important events.
  * This skeleton summarizes (most of) those methods.